vlad17/princeton-cos418-review/raft/README.md

 ## Log
 A log entry has three components, the **index**, the **term**, and the **command**.
 It is stored on stable storage.
 An entry is considered **committed** if it is stored on the log on a majority of servers.

+**Safety**: If a leader has decided a log entry is committed, then that entry will be present in logs of all future leaders.

+### Log Matching Property
 **If log entries on a different server have the same index and term, they store the same command, and all preceding entries are identical.**

-**Safety**: If a leader has decided a log entry is committed, then that entry will be present in logs of all future leaders.

 ### Consistency Check
-Inconsistencies can result due to partitions, disconnections, network failures, etc.
+Inconsistencies can result due to partitions, disconnections, network failures, etc. Leader crashes, for instance, can leave logs inconsistent (the old leader may not have fully replicated all of the entries in its log).
+These inconsistencies can compound over a series of leader and follower crashes.

 ![raft inconsistencies](/raft/raft_inconsistencies.png)
+_Image source_: In Search of an Understandable Consensus Algorithm (Extended Version), Ongaro and Ousterhout 2004.

 If a follower's log doesn't match with the leader's log during an AppendEntries RPC (i.e. the terms don't match), then the leader will repair the follower's log by finding the last entry that is matching, and then sending the follower all entries from that point on.